tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ## No Argument

-The primary way most people create hashes is not actually by using `Hash.new`.
-Instead, most hashes are created with the implicit form syntax (`{}`).
+Most of the time you probably don't actually use `Hash.new` for creating a new hash.
+Instead, you are probably used to using the implicit form syntax (`{}`).
 For the purposes of handling missing keys, this behaves the same as `Hash.new` when no argument is passed in.

-When you use `Hash.new` with no arguments (or the `{}` syntax).
-The hash will return `nil` if a key does not exist.
+When you use `Hash.new` with no arguments (or the `{}` syntax) the hash will return `nil` if a key does not exist.

 ```ruby
 new_hash = Hash.new